shesek/spark-wallet/README.md

 TODO: screenshots, explain currency/theme/expert controls, etc

+## Progressive Web App

+You can install Spark as a [PWA](https://developer.mozilla.org/en-US/Apps/Progressive) to get a more native-app-like experience, including an home launcher that opens up in full screen, system notifications and improved page load times.

+Available in Chrome mobile under `⋮` -> `Add to homescreen` ([see here](https://imgur.com/zVe1sOH)), in Chrome desktop under `More tools` -> `Install to desktop` ([see here](https://i.imgur.com/Pj6FpGA.png)) and in Firefox mobile with an icon next to the address bar ([see here](https://mdn.mozillademos.org/files/15762/add-to-home-screen-icon.png)).

+Note that installing the PWA requires the TLS certificate to be signed by a CA or manually added as a user trusted certificate ([instructions below](#add-as-trusted-certificate-to-android)).

 ## TLS

 Spark will by default generate a self-signed TLS certificate and save it to `./spark-tls/`.